Yo0GuitarIT/spotify-clone/README.md

-# Spotify Clone Project
+# Spotify Clone project

 ## Project Overview

-> This is a web application that replicates Spotify's functionality, aiming to provide a similar music streaming experience.
+> This is a web application that replicates Spotify's functionality,
+> aiming to provide a similar music streaming experience.
-> The project serves as a platform for learning and showcasing full-stack development skills.
+> The project serves as a platform for learning and showcasing full-stack
+> development skills.

 ### Current Status

 - Implemented basic playback functionality, including play/pause, next/previous track, and volume control.
 - Integrated Spotify Web Playback SDK for audio playback.
 - Implemented user authentication and authorization flow.
 - Frontend built with React, backend using Node.js